 |Download our 2021 Statement on the Draft Additional Protocol to the Oviedo Convention

 CRPD Working Group

-Our work in this area is facilitated through our CRPD Working Group, which brings together over 30 European NHRIs.
-The Working Group acts as hub of experts in this area and a platform to exchange knowledge, good practices and challenges that NHRIs face when working on the rights of persons with disabilities.
+Our work in this area is facilitated through our CRPD Working Group.
+This acts as a hub of experts and a platform to exchange knowledge, good practices and challenges that NHRIs face when working on the rights of persons with disabilities.

-The Working Group’s activities aim to enhance NHRIs’ capacity on a variety of topics, such as legal capacity and supported decision-making, inclusive education and the need for active participation and involvement of persons with disabilities.
+The Working Group aims to enhance NHRIs’ capacity on a variety of topics.
+This includes legal capacity and supported decision-making, inclusive education, and the need for active participation and involvement of persons with disabilities.
 It also coordinates engagement with regional actors at the levels of the EU and Council of Europe.

 The Working Group also cooperates closely with the CRPD Working Group of the Global Alliance of NHRIs (GANHRI), as well as Equinet, the European Network of Equality Bodies.